LASER-Robotics/MRS_x500_blue/README.md

 Simply copying the existing 4001_x500, and saving it as 4001_blue
 * Add this package into your workspace/src, and build workspace with catkin build
 * Spawn the drone by calling rosservice call /mrs_drone_spawner/spawn "1 blue --model_package blue"
-  NOTE: Example for this inside the session folder
+  NOTE: Example for this inside the start folder